 To set context, several key concepts shape construction accountability.

-Quality Assurance (QA) vs. Quality Control (QC): QA focuses on preventing defects through process design and implementation, while QC involves detecting and correcting defects through inspection and testing.
-Both are critical, but QC provides the evidence needed when disputes arise.
+Quality Assurance (QA) vs. Quality Control (QC): QA focuses on reducing likelihood of defects through process design and implementation, while QC involves detecting and correcting defects through inspection and testing.
+Both are critical, but QC provides the evidence needed when disagreements arise.

 Audit Trail: A chronological record of all project activities, changes, and decisions.
-In dispute resolution, comprehensive audit trails transform subjective disagreements into fact-based discussions.
+In dispute resolution, thorough audit trails transform subjective disagreements into fact-based discussions.

-Time-Stamped Evidence: Documentation that includes precise date and time information, making it legally admissible and indisputable in dispute scenarios.
+Time-Stamped Evidence: Documentation that includes precise date and time information, making it legally admissible and highly credible in conflict scenarios.

-The real cost of subjective disputes in construction
+The real cost of subjective disagreements in construction

-Poor communication amongst teams and stakeholders stands as the primary cause of remedial work in 12 out of 15 surveyed countries, including the UK, Germany, France, Italy, and Spain (Source: PlanRadar).
+Poor communication amongst teams and stakeholders is a leading cause of remedial work.
 This communication breakdown manifests in several costly ways:

 Financial impact beyond rework